cheng-zhongliang/event/README.md

 <a href="https://github.com/cheng-zhongliang/unicorn/blob/master/LICENSE"><img src="https://img.shields.io/badge/license-BSD--3--Clause-brightgreen"></a>
 </p>

 `unicorn` is a network I/O event notification library for Go.

-`unicorn` adopts reactor architecture.

-`unicorn` supports epoll on Linux ~~and kqueue on Unix~~.

-*Note: Unicorn is more suitable for beginners who want to learn I/O multiplexing.*
+It uses epoll and kqueue to monitor I/O events.
+So it is very efficient and low memory usage.
+What's more, the API is simple and easy to use.

 *Note: All development is done on a Raspberry Pi 4B.*

 ## Features

 - Simple API
-- Standard reactor architecture
+- High performance
 - Low memory usage
 - Cross-platform